philsturgeon/phil.tech/src/content/api-specification-workflow-matures.md

 ---
+layout: post
+author: [Phil]
 title: "Design-first API Specification Workflow Matures"
-date: 2018-03-01 07:47 UTC
+date: 2018-03-01
-tags: api, json-schema, api-specs, openapi
+tags: [api, json-schema, api-specs, openapi]
-category: api
-comments: true
+# comments: true
 ---

 Back in October I wrote _[Chasing the Perfect API Specification Workflow]_, which was a huge article about the state of the API specification world.
 One person trying to figure out a good workflow, in a sea of alternative specifications, with incomplete tooling, making it hard to see a solution for all the partial bits of functionality.